saidubundukamara/ib4me/IB4ME_PITCH_DECK.md

 "Why will we win?

 First, pricing.
-We charge just 1 percent — compared to GoFundMe's 2.9 percent plus transaction fees, or Ketto's 5 percent.
+We charge just 1 percent platform fee plus a small processing fee — compared to GoFundMe's 2.9 percent plus transaction fees, or Ketto's 5 percent.
+And we support both individuals *and* organizations like NGOs and charities — with organizations getting even lower processing fees at 2 percent versus 2.6 percent for individuals.
 When you're raising money for a sick family member, every dollar matters.

 Second, trust.
 We're the *only* platform with hospital-based medical verification.
 Every other crowdfunding platform relies on self-reported information.
 That's why fraud rates in crowdfunding can hit 5 to 10 percent.
 Our verification system makes donors confident their money goes to real medical needs.